karlandoh/crypto-trade-algorithm-ARBY/README.md

 #### arbyTELEGRAM

 -	A bot was created to monitor trades, and receive alerts of potential trades.
-During sleep hours, arbyMONITOR was limited only to proven successful trades to avoid potential issues.
+During sleep hours, arbyMONITOR was limited only to proven successful trades to avoid issues that had to be solved right away.
 ## arbySOUL

 *   There was a series of options available for every failed step.
 Sometimes money could be made from a failed trade due to price analysis!